ic-labs/django-icekit/docs/install/docker.rst

 ..
 TODO: make the default install GLAMkit, with a variation for ICEkit.

 The recommended technique uses Docker.
-For a manual installation, see :doc:`manual-install`.
+For a manual installation, if you're not ready to use Docker, see :doc:`/install/manual-install`.

-If you haven't already, install Docker (see :doc:`../topics/docker`):
+If you haven't already, install Docker (see :doc:`../topics/docker` for background information about why we use Docker, and some useful recipes):

 -  `OS X <https://download.docker.com/mac/stable/Docker.dmg>`__
 -  `Linux <https://docs.docker.com/engine/installation/linux/>`__